hubotio/hubot/docs/scripting.md

     res.send 'OK'
 ```

+All endpoint URLs should start with the literal string `/hubot` (regardless of what your robot's name is).
+This consistency makes it easier to set up webhooks (copy-pasteable URL) and guarantees that URLs are valid (not all bot names are URL-safe).

 ## Events

 Hubot can also respond to events which can be used to pass data between scripts.
 This is done by encapsulating node.js's [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) with `robot.emit` and `robot.on`.